Mickaël Malsa: Club career

 Born in Paris, Malsa passed the youth ranks of FC Sochaux-Montbéliard.
 He made his full debut at 8 February 2014 in a 2–0 away defeat against Lille.
 Two weeks later he featured again in a league game against Valenciennes, which ended into a 2–2 draw.

 In January 2015 Malsa moved to Royal Antwerp.
 After a short spell at US Avranches, he joined Fortuna Sittard in 2017.

 On 23 July 2018, Malsa was loaned to Segunda División side Albacete Balompié, for one year.
 On 3 September of the following year, he joined fellow league team CD Mirandés on a permanent one-year deal.

 On 22 July 2020, Malsa agreed to a four-year contract with La Liga side Levante UD.
 He made his debut in the category on 27 September, in a 3–1 away win over CA Osasuna, and scored his first goal in the top tier the following 18 April, but in a 5–1 home loss against Villarreal CF.

 On 12 August 2022, after Levante's relegation, Malsa signed a four-year deal with Real Valladolid in the first division.
+He left the club on 27 February 2024, and spent a period without a club before joining Moroccan side Wydad AC on 29 January 2025.

+Malsa left the Moroccan side in September, and returned to Mirandés on 12 February 2026.